greim/freeloader/README.markdown

 ## Usage `freeloader.bind(selector, controller)`

-Create a controller for all DOM nodes matching the given selector. `controller` becomes the prototype for controller instances that are bound to DOM nodes on the fly by freeloader.
-From a garbage-collection perspective, these instances are only reachable through the DOM, and thus are free to be garbage collected as soon as the DOM nodes they're bound to go away.
-The binding happens on DOM ready, and whenever you load new content into the page using freeloader, or whenever you tell freeloader to explicitly check for unbound nodes using the `freeloader()` jQuery plugin.
+Bind the given controller to all DOM nodes matching the given selector. `controller` becomes the prototype for a controller class, instances of which are bound to DOM nodes on the fly by freeloader.
+From a garbage-collection perspective, these instances are only reachable through the DOM, and thus are free to be garbage collected as sections of DOM are overwritten.
+The binding happens on DOM ready, and whenever you load new content into the page using `freeloader.navigate()` (see below), or whenever you tell freeloader to explicitly check for unbound nodes using the `freeloader()` jQuery plugin (see below).

     freeloader.bind('.foo #bar', {
       initialize:    <function> // (optional) Run when element first appears in the DOM.